Product Management Triad

 How do you organize product management when there are multiple people involved with varying skill sets?
 How many product managers do you need?
 What are their roles in the company?
 Is product management a support role or a strategic one?
 How do you use the various product management titles such as product manager, product marketing manager, program manager, or product owner?

 Titles are poorly understood and defined differently by many organizations.
-Every year, participants in Pragmatic Marketing’s Annual Product Management and Marketing Survey identify hundreds of different titles for those conducting product management activities.
+Every year, participants in Pragmatic Institute’s Annual Product Management and Marketing Survey identify hundreds of different titles for those conducting product management activities.
 An ideal solution for many companies is the “product management triad.”

 Some product managers have a natural affinity for working with Development, others for Sales and Marketing, and some prefer to work on business issues.
 Finding these three orientations in one person is very difficult.
 Instead, perhaps we should find three different people who each possess one or more of these skills and have them work as a team.